vvvv/Timeliner/README.md

 Select all keyframes in active track | Ctrl + A
 Select all keyframes | Ctrl + Shift + A
 Delete selected keyframes | Del
-Nudge selected keyframes a little | Arrow Keys
+Toggle Collapse active track | Ctrl+<
-Nudge keyframes a little more | Shift + Arrow Keys
+Nudge selected keyframes by one frame | Left/Right Arrow Keys Nudge selected keyframes values | Up/Down Arrow Keys (also use Shift/Ctrl/Alt vvvv-style to change stepsize)

 ### Receiving OSC
 All of Timeliners current values are being sent via UDP using the OSC protocoll.
 Specify a target IP address (default: 127.0.0.1 ie. localhost) and a port (default: 4444) via Main Menu -> OSC.